Cricket in Germany: A history beyond bat and ball | DW | 01.10.2021

 Cultural clashes remained into the mid-2000s, as some domestic clubs kept to themselves, while others welcomed a mix of cricket backgrounds.
 Few actively recruited those from non-cricket cultures.

-For 33-year-old Max Höck, a young German born in the small town of Tegernsee near Munich, there was no concept of cricket until a school teacher from Manchester taught him technique out of a textbook.
+For 33-year-old Max Höck, a German player born in the small town of Tegernsee near Munich, there was no concept of cricket until a schoolteacher from Manchester taught him technique from a textbook.

-Höck would go on to play for Germany's men's first team and, while his love for cricket was always at the forefront, playing the sport also opened his eyes to himself.
+Höck would go on to play for Germany's men's first team and, while his love for cricket was always at the forefront, playing the sport also opened his eyes.

 Höck felt cricket gave him the chance to develop in a way the rural Germany of his youth could not.